atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 know the input of a function will never have NaNs, we will still do a NaN check.
 Likewise the input domain may be limited.

+To improve this we need to offer design choices to the users of functions.
 A typical function looks like this:

 ```rust